ColinGilbert/noobwerkz-engine/README.md

 Ports coming soon
 ```

 Little *nix scripts (currently runs on bash but I don't believe it uses any bashisms.
-WILL NEED A MINOR AMOUNT OF SETTING UP PRIOR TO BEING DEEMED PORTABLE):
 ```
 sandbox/b for build.
 Attempts to build source sandbox/bb for big build.
 Wipes the binaries and builds from scratch